taco-corp/checkedin_react/README.md

 The Event Page:
 ![Event](client/public/assets/img/event.png)
 Clicking on the `CheckIn with LinkedIn` button adds them to your event.
-Clicking on the `Visit on LinkedIn` button takes you to their Linkedin so they can be added to your network.
+Clicking on the `Visit on LinkedIn` button takes you to their Linkedin page so they can be added to your network.

 --------------------------------------------------------------------